chYedukondalusrinivas/dsa-prep/README.md

 # DSA Prep

 This repository contains my daily Data Structures & Algorithms practice.
-I mainly solve problems from LeetCode and other competitive programming platforms.
+In this repo I will be following a DSA sheet and solve the problems.

 ## Goals
 - Build strong problem-solving skills in Java.